 People miss other people, places or things all the time, but it doesn’t necessarily mean they like or even want that person back, or want to return to a certain place.
 Say you had a roommate who snores, is untidy or too noisy, but who makes you laugh or is a great cook.
-When he/she moves out, of course you are going to miss him/her, but it doesn’t necessarily mean you want him/her to move back in.
+When they move out because of a falling out (due to their snoring, untidiness or loudness), of course you are going to miss them – how they make you laugh or their good cooking – but it doesn’t necessarily mean you want them to move back in.

 Why do so many people get “Absence makes the heart grow fonder” so wrong when it comes to break-ups and exes?

 Because they put way too much emphasis on “absence”, and way too little importance on what makes the heart fonder.
 It’s like expecting an award for a race you didn’t run.
 And we wonder why our ex doesn’t come “crawling” back or why they moved on real fast after you cut off contact.